Central sets and infinite monochromatic exponential patterns: Recalls to algebra of ultrafilters and central sets

 \end{itemize}

-Note that one obtains a short proof of \emph{Hindman's Theorem} by simply taking any idempotent ultrafilter $\U$, and then observing that, by the ultrafilter property, in any finite coloring $\N=C_1\cup\ldots\cup C_r$ one of the colors $C_i\in\U$.
+Note that one obtains a proof of \emph{Hindman's Theorem} for general semigroups by simply picking any idempotent ultrafilter $\U$ in $(\beta S,\circledast)$, and then observing that in any finite coloring $S=C_1\cup\ldots\cup C_r$ one of the colors $C_i\in\U$.